Robust quantum metrology with explicit symmetric states

 where

 \end{theorem} The proof of this while straightforward, is a very tedious calculation.
 We supply the full details in Appendix \ref{app:A}.
-We can see that twice the quantity in Theorem \ref{thm:erasures-exact} gives a lower bound on the quantum Fisher information when some erasures have occurred on our symmetric probe state.
-The advantage of the expression given is the ease of its evaluation.
+Theorem \ref{thm:erasures-exact} gives a lower bound on the quantum Fisher information when some erasures have occurred on our symmetric probe state, and this lower bound is easy to evaluate.

 Armed with an expression which yields a lower bound for the quantum Fisher information under erasures in Theorem \ref{thm:erasures-exact}, we can find an asymptotical lower bound for the quantum Fisher information, in the limit when the number of qubits $N=gn$ that make up our permutation-invariant probe state becomes arbitrarily large.